-- Took part in Deep Dive as part of the Ofsted inspection, where the school was graded, "Good".
-Feedback from the deep dive was positive and commented on the subject leader's confidence in leading their subject. - Curriculum offer has been re-developed to return to a pre-covid offer, taking into account missed learning. - Swimming offer has been adapted to allow for year groups that missed swimming due to covid, ensuring children are able to be safe and competent in the water. - Audit of playground equipment completed and new equipment purchased to ensure children have best possible experience. - Children have been offered opportunities to participate in a broad range of developmental and competitive sporting opportunities, which has had a positive impact. - Work-It-Weekly programme implemented as a targeted intervention for the underactive - Balance bike sessions taken by SEND unit children - EYFS staff completed balance bike training - Balance bike sessions given to EYFS children - An inclusive provision has been maintained, ensuring that SEND children are given opportunities to attend competitive and developmental sporting events, both in school and off site.
-For example, Seahorses children participate in sports day as part of their buddy classes. - A broad range of extra-curricular sporting activities have been offered, which focuses on Game Skills in KS1and team sports in KS2, allowing KS1 children to experience a range of sports so that they can make informed choices about what they want to pursue in KS2 - Sports Day planned to celebrate sport and offer all children an opportunity for competitive play - Staff attended various CPD sessions and fed learning back to adults in school
+- Swimming offer has been adapted to allow year 5 to swim for 2 terms and year 4 and 6 (who were yet to swim 25m in year 5) to swim for a half term each. - New equipment purchased to ensure children have best possible experience on the playground. - Children have been offered opportunities to participate in a broad range of developmental and competitive sporting opportunities, which has had a positive impact. - Work-It-Weekly programme implemented as a targeted intervention for the underactive - Balance bike sessions taken by SEND unit children. - An inclusive provision has been maintained, ensuring that SEND children are given opportunities to attend competitive and developmental sporting events, both in school and off site.
+For example, Seahorses children participate in sports day as part of their buddy classes. - A broad range of extra-curricular sporting activities have been offered, which focuses on Game Skills in KS1and team sports in KS2, allowing KS1 children to experience a range of sports so that they can make informed choices about what they want to pursue in KS2 - Sports Day planned to celebrate sport and offer all children an opportunity for competitive play